qlik-oss/picasso.js/docs/src/input/component-axis.md

 }
 ```

-In this example we use a function to move the axis next to a specific element:
+In this example we use a function to move the axis next to a specific element (e.g. useful when adding one axis per bar in a bar chart):
 ```js
 {
   type: 'axis',